Jay Duplass Biography: In His Own Words – Video Exclusive, News, Photos

 Lawrence Jay Duplass is an American director, producer, actor and writer.
 He is best known for his films Jeff, Who Lives at Home; The Puffy Chair and Cyrus and Amazon series Transparent.
+In this biography, Duplass tells his story in his own words.

 Jay Duplass Bio: Early Life, Family, Education

-Jay Duplass was born on March 7, 1973 in New Orleans, Louisiana (Jay Duplass current age: 46).
+Duplass was born on March 7, 1973 in New Orleans, Louisiana (Jay Duplass current age: 46).
 His parents, Cynthia and Lawrence Duplass, raised him and his younger brother Mark in the Catholic tradition and placed them in New Orleans’ Jesuit High School.
 Duplass graduated with an MFA in film from the University of Texas at Austin.

 Jay Duplass Bio: Exclusive Interview on His Beginnings in Acting